ppy/osu-wiki/news/2020/2020-05-13-new-featured-artist-disasterpeace.md

 Though some of those hit tracks like *I Am Only a Man* remain out of reach for now, we're excited to share a catalogue of **16** tracks with you, including several popular pieces from *FEZ*.

-[Mao](https://osu.ppy.sh/users/2204515) from the Mappers' Guild has also been hard at work creating a brand new modern showcase map set to [Wagering Lights](https://osu.ppy.sh/beatmapsets/1163910), so make sure to check it out if you want to experience the new to go with the old!
+::Mao::{ user-id=2204515 } from the Mappers' Guild has also been hard at work creating a brand new modern showcase map set to [Wagering Lights](https://osu.ppy.sh/beatmapsets/1163910), so make sure to check it out if you want to experience the new to go with the old!

 Check out a sample of what's available:

 ### Sync

-Check out [this classic set](https://osu.ppy.sh/beatmapsets/95510) by [\[Luanny\]](https://osu.ppy.sh/users/802909)!
+Check out [this classic set](https://osu.ppy.sh/beatmapsets/95510) by ::\[Luanny\]::{ user-id=802909 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/81/previews/2150.mp3" type="audio/mpeg">